 Parking: When going to Fort Constitution, follow the signs and then park in the “Fort Constitution Parking” which is immediately in front of the fort remains, just beyond the larger public parking lot.

-Bring Water & Snacks: I would recommend bringing water and maybe some snacks, because as I found out the hard way, there are few stores in the immediate area, once you leave Portsmouth.
+Bring Water & Snacks: I would recommend bringing water and maybe some snacks, because as I found out the hard way, once you leave Portsmouth, there are few stores in the immediate area.

 Want to make a day out of it?
 I suggest adding a trip to Strawberry Banke, which is an excellent museum composed of dozens of historic buildings from the 1600’s to the 1900’s.
-Check out my eating recommendations below.
+Also, check out my eating recommendations below.

 Looking for a place to eat?
 I highly recommend the Friendly Toast at 113 Congress St. in Portsmouth for breakfast all day or yummy sandwiches and plates.
 They bake their own bread in-house and are open for breakfast, lunch, and dinner.